How to Hike Seward Mountain and Range in the Adirondack Mountains, New York

 Seward Range Map & Seward Range via Calkins Brook

-Now, if you’re going to just hike the three peaks, instead of taking the steeper more strenuous trail towards Seymour, I recommend taking the Calkins Brook trail to Donaldson, which is what myself and my hiking group did when we hiked this range.
+Now, if you’re going to just hike Donaldson, Emmons and Seward in one day then Seymour another day, I recommend taking the Calkins Brook Trail (only for Donaldson, Emmons, and Seward).
+This is a less strenuous and less steep approach.
+On the Calkins Brook trail, you will first hike to Seward, then Donaldson, then finally to Emmons.
+This is what myself and my hiking group did when we hiked this range.
 We hiked Seward, Donaldson, and Emmons together, in that order.
 Then we hiked Seymour separately, on its own.

 Again, hiking just the three peaks, I suggest taking the Calkins Brook Trail instead of the steeper trail to Seymour, passed the Ward Brook Lean-To.
 From the parking lot and the trail registration, you follow the Blueberry Trail.
-There will be a split about a mile and a half in, where you want to continue onto the horse trail or the Blueberry Trail.
+There will be a split about a mile and a half in, where you want to continue onto the Blueberry horse trail.
 Then in about a mile or so, there will be another spilt with a rock cairn in the middle.
 You want to go left, do not go right and follow the yellow trail markers, continue left onto the unmarked trail.

 Then shortly after, you will come upon the Calkin’s Brook, where you again, will see more rock cairns.
 Follow the rock cairns, as they will show you were to cross the brook, and where to pick the trail back up on the other side.
 From there, you will continue on the Calkins Brook Trail for about 2.6-3 miles.
 Then right before Donaldson, you will see another rock cairn indicating the split between Seward and Donaldson.